 7. Play a Round at the Leatherstocking Golf Course

 If you enjoy playing a round of golf, Leatherstocking Golf Course is worth a few hours of your time.
-This public golf course is located right alongside the beautiful Otsego Lake, and the rolling green hills of the course are always a beautiful sight in and of themselves.
+This public golf course is located right alongside Otsego Lake.

-Leatherstocking Golf Course is located right next to and also owned by the famous Otesaga Resort Hotel, which is considered to be the ritziest hotel in the whole area.
+Leatherstocking Golf Course is located right next to and also owned by the famous Otesaga Resort Hotel.
+This hotel is widely considered to be the ritziest hotel in the whole area.

-A round of gold here definitely puts a dent in the wallet with greens fees ranging from $70 to $127, but if you’re a golfer it might be worth it to you.
+A round of gold here definitely puts a dent in the wallet with greens fees ranging from $70 to $127.
+If you’re a golfer it might be worth it to you.
 Book your tee time online here.

-If you aren’t too worried about your budget on your next trip, a stay at the Otesaga Resort Hotel is about as luxurious as it gets in Cooperstown.
-This hotel is very highly rated, and it is where all of the Hall of Fame inductees stay during their induction weekend.
-Hotel guests also get reduced greens fees.
+If you aren’t worried about your budget, a stay at the Otesaga Resort Hotel is about as luxurious as it gets in Cooperstown.
+This hotel is where all of the Hall of Fame inductees stay during their induction weekend.
+The hotel offers reduced greens fees to its guests.

 The Best Restaurants in Cooperstown